Russia and China sign off $165bn of energy and transport deals in Xi's second day in Moscow

 The court should “respect the jurisdictional immunity of a head of state under international law, prudently exercise its mandate in accordance with the law, interpret and apply international law in good faith, and not engage in politicisation or use double standards,” China Foreign Ministry spokesperson Wang said.

-In what appears to be a slight aimed at China during Xi trip, the head of the Taiwanese administration, Tsai Ing-wen, is due to stop off in the US on her way to Guatemala and Belize and is planned to meet with US House Speaker Kevin McCarthy.
+In what appears to be a slight aimed at China during Xi's trip, the head of the Taiwanese administration, Tsai Ing-wen, is due to stop off in the US on her way to Guatemala and Belize and intends to meet with US House Speaker Kevin McCarthy.

-Beijing objected strongly to the plan and possible meeting as it refuses to acknowledge the legitimacy of the Taiwanese government and hence objects to the official recognition by the US government that any high level meeting applies.
+Beijing has objected strongly to the plan and possible meeting, as it refuses to acknowledge the legitimacy of the Taiwanese government and hence objects to the official recognition by the US government that any high-level meeting applies.

-The White House countered that such meetings are standard practice and shouldn’t be used by China as a pretext for escalating the situation in the Taiwan Strait, a senior US administration official said, Reuters reported on March 21.
+The White House has countered that such meetings are standard practice and shouldn’t be used by China as a pretext for escalating the situation in the Taiwan Strait, a senior US administration official said, Reuters reported on March 21.

 "We see no reason for Beijing to turn this transit, again, which is consistent with long-standing US policy, into anything but what it is.
 It should not be used as a pretext to step up any aggressive activity around the Taiwan Strait," the official said.
 "There is nothing new from our point of view."